gospodinp/torei-rpg/rules.md

 #### How to Think about Changing The Game

-The original games that inspired this one called [Changing the Game] *escalation*, and that confused a lot of new players.
+The original games that inspired this system all used the word *escalation*, and that confused a lot of new players.
+It encouraged them to think of a progression from [Safe] to [Perilous], going in one direction only.
+This is a mistake!

-It's true that you can escalate from peaceful approaches to more violent ones, but what's most important is that the current approach won't work for you and you're not willing to give up the stakes.
+It's true that you can escalate from peaceful approaches to more violent ones, but what's most important is that the *current approach won't work for you* and you're not willing to give up the stakes.

 > A pirate who breaks from a swordfight to swing from the chandelier is [Changing the Game] every bit as much as a cowgirl who draws her pistol on an argument!